Forms on Berkovich spaces based on harmonic tropicalizations: Tropical multiplicities

 \section{Tropical multiplicities}

 Let $X$ be a compact good strictly $K$-analytic space of pure dimension $d$.
-We fix a moment map $\varphi\colon X \to \bT^{\an}$ to a split torus $\bT$ over $K$, and we set $N = X_*(\bT)$ and $M = X^*(\bT)$.
+We fix a moment map $\varphi\colon X \to \bT^{\an}$ to a split torus $\bT$ over $K$, and we let $N$ and $M$ be the cocharacter and character lattices of $\bT$, respectively.
 In this section, we will define tropical multiplicities $m_\varphi(X,x)$ and $m_\varphi(X,\omega)$ for all $x \in X$ and all $\omega \in N_\R$.
 For $\omega$ in the relative interior of a $d$-dimensional face $\sigma$ of the tropical variety $\phi_{\trop}(X)$, the tropical multiplicity $m_\varphi(X,\omega)$ agrees with the tropical weight of $\sigma$ induced by the construction of Chambert-Loir and Ducros (see Remark~\ref{rem: multiplicity of the Antoines}), so if $\phi$ is the analytification of the embedding of a closed subvariety then we get the classical tropical weight of $\sigma$.
 In this algebraic setting, we will show in Lemma~\ref{lem:mult.from.BPR} that $m_\varphi(X,x)$ agrees with the relative tropical multiplicity $m_\rel(x)$ introduced in~\cite{baker_payne_rabinoff16:tropical_curves} for all $x\in X$, and that $m_\varphi(X,\omega)$ agrees with the tropical multiplicity $m_{\Trop}(\omega)$ defined in \textit{ibid.}\ for all $\omega\in N_\R$.
 As our tropical multiplicities are defined for all points of $X$ and $N_\R$, including boundary points, they provide a common generalization of these constructions.
 Our definition also has the advantage that it does not depend \emph{a priori} on any choices.

 Similarly as in the previous section, all results extend to $\Gamma$-strictly analytic spaces over $K$ for any subgroup $\Gamma$ of $\R$ containing the value group of $K$.

 If $A$ is an Artin local ring, its \defi{length} is defined to be the length of $A$ as a module over $A$.
 We will use the tropical skeleton $S_\varphi(X)$ and the notation from Section~\ref{sec: tropical skeletons}.